Menu

 Injectable erythropoiesis-stimulating agents (ESAs) have been the standard of care for treating anemia due to CKD in both dialysis dependent and non-dialysis dependent patients since the early 1990s.
 While there are treatment options, unmet needs remain and undertreatment continues to be a challenge.

-We believe new treatment options for anemia are not only needed, but also possible.
+We believe alternative treatment options can broaden access to more patients with anemia.
 Here at Akebia, we are leading a change by working to advance innovative therapies to better the lives of people living with kidney disease.

 5.7 million